dmprofe/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 In the example above, one might say: "the function `showMessage` is declared with two parameters, then called with two arguments: `from` and `"Hello"`".

+> [!t]- t: Local variable of a function shadows a parameter with same name.
+>
+> - And obviously, a parameter shadows an outer variable.

 ## Default values